rust-lang/rust-wiki-backup/The-Rusticon.md

 ## Syntaxicon

-What is the syntax called?
+What is this syntax called?

 syntax | name
 -------|-----------